7105 West 44th Ave.

 No one wants to think or talk about divorce, but the reality is, it does happen.
-Many people who plan to get divorced hold the misconception that they will be able to maintain their current financial lifestyle.
+Many people who plan to get divorced hold the misconception that they will maintain their current financial lifestyle.

 Studies show most divorces are caused by financial stress.
 Now, unfortunately, a divorce could compound that stress and lead to a messy divorce instead of hopefully an amicable one.
 Macropodia data shows the hidden costs of divorce reduce assets by 50% and that divorce is the most significant cause of women applying for welfare.

-If a couple decides to get divorced, they should do everything to make it amicable.
+If a couple decides to get divorced, they should do everything amicably.
 It's best always to consult an attorney and, ideally, the couples should work to make the event as compatible as possible.

-There are also alternative places to seek help such as web-based http://www.WeVorce.com.
-WeVorce offers self-guided divorce solutions that can help couples get divorced in less than 30 days, provide the financial mapping so couples can see the true costs, and provide divorce documents that are court-compliant.
+There are also alternative places to seek help, such as web-based http://www.WeVorce.com.
+WeVorce offers self-guided divorce solutions that can help couples get divorced in less than 30 days, provide the financial mapping so couples can see the true costs, and provide court-compliant divorce documents.

 A web-based service may be a far cheaper way to get divorced, but they often require more personal work, and it's only beneficial for couples seeking an amicable divorce.

-Remember, the more drama in your relationship, the more expensive it is going to be.
 Try to salvage a marriage if you can.
-If you can't, do it the right way: have a cool head and an honest inventory of how it will affect finances and life.
+If you can't, do it the right way: have a cool head and an honest inventory of its effects on finances and life.
+Remember, the more drama in your relationship, the more expensive it will be.